South Carolina falls to East Carolina in Greenville

-GREENVILLE, S.C. — RJ Felton scored 21 points shooting 8 for 13 and East Carolina beat South Carolina 64-56 in the inaugural Greeneville Winter Invitational on Saturday.
+GREENVILLE, S.C. — RJ Felton scored 21 points shooting 8 for 13 and East Carolina beat South Carolina 64-56 in the inaugural Greenville Winter Invitational on Saturday.

 East Carolina (8-4) has won three of its last four following a two-game losing streak.
 South Carolina (5-6) has dropped back-to-back games and has fallen below .500 for the third time this season.